lucianopereira86/Quasar-GoogleMaps-Cypress/README.md

 ![google08](/docs/google08.JPG)

-You will use three APIs: Directions, Maps and Places.
+Three APIs will be used: Directions, Maps and Places.

 ![google09](/docs/google09.JPG)